Co-author: Michelle Norton

-Banks have a range of products that can help New Zealand farmers keep their farm up and running as it should.
-One such product is seasonal finance, a type of loan that works for farmers rather than against them.
+Banks have a range of products that can help New Zealand farmers keep the farm up and running.
+Seasonal finance, for example, is a loan that works for farmers rather than against them.

 What is seasonal finance?

-Seasonal finance also usually allows farmers to make as many additional repayments as they want, to take advantage of seasons when they are receiving income from buyers.
-Some banks also offer seasonal finance with no early repayment fees, so there is no penalty if a farm is able to pay off the lump sum of their loan at once.
+Another advantage of seasonal finance is, farmers are generally able to make as many additional payments as they want, to take advantage of seasons when they are receiving income from buyers.
+Some banks also offer seasonal finance with no early repayment fees, so farmers won’t face a penalty if they cannot pay off the lump sum of their loan in one go.

 Seasonal finance can have several benefits: